Updated February 22, 2021

 Not having renter's insurance is a pretty big gamble considering that without it, you face the cost of replacing your personal belongings after an event such as fire or theft.
 What's more, you could face the prospect of defending yourself in a lawsuit because of some accident for which you might be held legally responsible, whether it happened where you live or elsewhere.

-Renters insurance also gives you personal legal liability coverage and medical payments to others who are accidentally injured while in your home or apartment or elsewhere if the injuries are caused by your actions.
+Renters insurance also gives you personal legal liability coverage and medical payments to others who are accidentally injured while in your home or apartment or elsewhere if your actions cause the injuries.
 And, if you are forced to live elsewhere because of damage to your residence due to a covered loss, renters insurance covers additional living expenses.

 We strongly recommend that you purchase renter's insurance to protect yourself in the event of a loss.